Click for homepage

 Schreibmax connector when looking into the socket

 The drawing above shows the connector at the right side of the printer, when looking into the receptacle from the bottom.
 Two index holes are present to prevent the connector from being inserted the wrong way around.
-Please note that this connector carries 220V AC which can be potentially dangerous.
+Please note that this connector carries 220V AC which can be potentially lethal.
 The pin-out of this connector is shown in blue in the drawing above.

 Schreibmax PSU (MZSS) circuit diagram